Skip to main content

 • Screw & barrel: Check for wear, measure flight depth.
 Worn screws affect shot consistency.

-• Platen parallelism: Uneven platens cause flash, uneven parts.
+• Platen parallelism: Uneven platens cause flash and uneven parts.
 Critical for precision molding.

 • Tie bars: Look for stretch marks, pitting, or damage.
 Expensive to replace.